HarishbarathiS/HarishbarathiS/ReadMe.md

 ## 🚀 What I Do

-- Build full-stack web applications with production-grade architecture
+- Build full-stack applications with production-grade architecture
 - Design, deploy, and maintain backend and infrastructure systems
 - Work with cloud platforms, networking, and DevOps workflows
 - Explore AI, ML, and automation to improve system reliability and developer efficiency